otakucode/django-cms/docs/introduction/plugins.rst

 Creating a plugin
 #################

-If you've played around with the CMS for a little, you've probably already encountered CMS Plugins.
+If you've played around with the CMS for a little while, you've probably already encountered CMS Plugins.
 They are the objects you can place into placeholders on your pages through the frontend: "Text", "Image" and so forth.